Neat Client? Fast-track the opening of your account with Statrys See how

 1. PayPal

-Being the largest international digital banking platform, PayPal provides global currency exchange services that allow money transfer across the globe.
+Being the largest international digital banking platform, PayPal provides global currency exchange services that allow money transfers across the globe.

-You can accept or send payments easily in different currency settings with a little extra exchange fee.
+You can accept or send payments easily in different currencies with added foreign transaction fees.

 Pros:

-It only takes about 1-2 business days to get the money transferred.
+• Relatively quick money transfers, only taking about 1-2 business days to get the money transferred.

 Cons:

-For withdrawal, it is free only if you’re withdrawing money more than HKD1,000.
+• For withdrawal, it is free only if you’re withdrawing money of more than HKD1,000.

 2. Payoneer